 Remove an employee from database

-Follow the program prompt and enter Employee ID and Last Day of Work in yyyy-mm-dd with commas separating each input
+User needs to input Employee ID and Last Day of Work in yyyy-mm-dd with commas separating each input.

+Once the inputs are validated, the employee will be removed from the calendar resource dictionary after his/her last day of work.